tajnur007/proposal-string-replace-from-last/README.md

 The proposal has a major concerns: **Semantical**.
 Which means `clearly representing the operation i want`.

 And with the changes.
-There's a sugar here: Performance.
-Avoid obvious overhead.
-And may improve the constant factors in the time complexity.
-Even there's not an order of magnitude change.
-But it's may useful in some performance-sensitive scenarios.
+It's may useful in some performance-sensitive scenarios.

 ---